AsjerS/VeSCU/README.md

 ## Installation

-Download a release from [here](https://github.com/AsjerS/VeSCU/releases/latest) and install it.
+To install, run **`winget install AsjerS.VeSCU`**, or download a release from [here](https://github.com/AsjerS/VeSCU/releases/latest) and install it.

-Choose `x64` if you have an Intel/AMD CPU, and `arm64` if you have a Snapdragon CPU.
-If you're unsure choose `x64`.

-The program requires .NET 10 to run
+The program requires .NET Desktop Runtime 10 to run

 ## Features